whyleviathan/product-card/README.md

 I learned how to use @media queries on screens.

-if the screen is 550px wide or less, then the mobile image will be displayed and if it is 550px wide or more the desktop image will be displayed.
+if the screen is 550px wide or less, then the image will change its style to look better on a mobile screen.

 ```css